-Wide-format, color poster printing is available for professional presentations and Faculty/Student Collaborative Research Day.
-To submit your research poster for printing, go to poster.apps.uwec.edu in a web browser.
+Wide-format, color poster printing is available for professional presentations and Celebration of Excellence in Research and Creative Activity (CERCA).
+To submit your research poster for printing, go to poster.apps.uwec.edu.

 - It's always a good idea to consult your faculty mentor.